 Most new credit cards have a sticker on the front with instructions for activating the card.
 It’s an easy process.
 Just call the 1-800 number and follow the prompts.
 Typically, you’ll have to enter the credit card number (or maybe just the last four of the account number), the last four of your social security number, billing zip code, and maybe your telephone number.

 Beware of sales pitches for add-on services, especially for credit card protection plans or credit monitoring.

 Most credit cards have a credit limit—the maximum amount you can charge on your credit card without incurring a fee or triggering the penalty rate.
 You’ll also have a cash advance limit that may be less than the limit for balance transfers and purchases.

 If your new credit card came with a promotional interest rate, make sure you know when it expires.
-By law, promo rates must last at least six months, but many credit card issuers extend the rates beyond that minimum period.
-Even so, be sure to pay off your balance before the promotional period ends.
+By law, promotional rates must last at least six months, but many credit card issuers offer promotional periods up to 20 months.
+No matter the length of your promotional period, you'll maximize the benefit if you pay off your balance completely before the promotional period ends.

 Get to know your new credit card's reward program.
 With some credit cards, earning rewards is as simple as swiping your card for purchase.
 But other credit cards may require you to register before you start earning.
 Or, you may only earn rewards for certain purchases.
 Discover it, for example, lets you earn 5% cashback in categories that change every few months and you have to sign up to participate.

 If your card is ever lost or stolen, you’ll need to contact your credit card issuer immediately to avoid liability for fraudulent charges.
 However, with your card missing, you won’t have access to the customer service number unless you save it now.
 Write down the customer service number and store it in a safe place, separate from your credit card.

 All the major credit card issuers let you register your account online and some have extra perks with the online account, like payment planners or spending analyzers.
 Your credit card issuer may even have a smartphone app that makes it easier to access your account anytime and anywhere.

 Paperless statements or e-billing is another option offered by most major credit card issuers.
 Instead of getting a paper statement in the mail, you’d get an email letting you know your statement is ready.
-Then, you can logon to your online account to view your statement and make your payment.
+Then, you can log on to your online account to view your statement and make your payment.

 If you’re the type to forget that the bills are due every month or you would like the ease of not having to worry about your payment, you may be able to set up autopay for your new credit card.
 With automatic payments, you can set up a payment amount and date that your payments will be made every month.